 The coast is also a good location to go in search of the marine life surrounding Ireland.
 There are plenty of fish (and other species) in the sea!
 This is important as fishing is an important national industry.

-To spot some of the best sea life, make sure to take advantage of the Wild Atlantic Way.
+To spot some of the best sea life, make sure to travel the iconic Wild Atlantic Way route.
 From Malin Head down the west coast to County Cork.
 Stop by the water to try to spot animals including whales, dolphins, and otters.

 Summer is the best time to try to catch a glimpse of the different types of whale.